-The rule sets forth procedures for the District's School Safety Specialist to actively monitor schools within their district, including charter schools, with regards to all safety and security activities.
+The rule sets forth procedures for the District's School Safety Specialist to actively monitor schools within their district, including charter schools, on all matters regarding safety and security activities.
 The rule also sets forth certain safety measures that public schools are required to meet and establishes annual requirements for the review of school safety and security policies.